nosalan/powershell-mtp-file-transfer/README.md

 # powershell-mtp-file-transfer
-Powershell script to copy files/folders from the Android phone connected to Windows PC
+Powershell script to copy files/folders from the Android phone connected to Windows PC.
+Uses `Shell.Application` object to interact with Windows explorer API to copy from MTP connected device.